Abruzzo: a land of tradition

 The economy of Abruzzo is still largely based on agriculture and animal husbandry.
 Chief crops include carrots, potatoes, spinach, peppers, tomatoes, figs and plums.

-There is a significant amount of olive and table grape farming but less wine production that seems appropriate for the area.
-Sheep herding and rearing in its traditional migratory form is still practice, however it is becoming less and less common as sheep are being replaced by cattle in many areas.
+There is a significant amount of olives and table grape farming but less wine production than what seems appropriate for the area.
+Sheep herding and rearing in its traditional migratory form (transumanza) is still practiced, however it is becoming less and less common as sheep are being replaced by cattle in many areas.
 Fishing is still widely practiced.
 Though Abruzzo has dense forests there is little logging conducted because there are few tall trees.
 There are industries in selected areas including engineering, electrotechnicals, chemicals, paper, textiles, clothing, building materials, glass, tanning, and foodstuffs.

 The Abruzzo economy is fairly modest at present but is expanding due to the addition of hydroelectric power and modern road and rail systems post WWII and current improvements in communication and information technologies.
 The agricultural industry is also noticing a shift from small privately owned farms to larger farming cooperatives.
 This change, as well as improvements in production technologies has lead to an increase in revenues generated from agriculture in the region.
 Tourism in Abruzzo is also increasing as people are discovering its old world charms.